Anaesthetic Negligence Claims

 What can go wrong when being placed under anaesthesia?

 One of the major consequences can be what is called ‘anaesthetic awareness’, where a patient is conscious during surgery.
 For the patient, this can be a very painful and traumatic experience.

-Incorrect anaesthetic agents being administered
+- Incorrect anaesthetic agents being administered

-Failure to observe and monitor patients appropriately during anaesthesia
+- Failure to observe and monitor patients appropriately during anaesthesia

-Epidurals and nerve blocks
+- Epidurals and nerve blocks

-The damage caused by these errors can include:
+The damage caused by anaesthetic can include:

-Nerve damage resulting in pain or disability
+- Nerve damage resulting in pain or disability

 Frequently asked questions